By: Marilyn L. Davis

 Beyond feeling good, people also tend to do good – adding value to the world.
-People who flourish are highly engaged with their families, work, and communities.
+People who flourish engage more with their families, work, and communities.

-Changing the way we think takes time.
-Recovery gives us an opportunity to learn new skills, attitudes and actions, but it also gives us time to unlearn the self-defeating patterns of negative thinking.
+Changing the way, we think takes time.
+Recovery allows us to learn new skills, attitudes, and actions, but it also gives us time to unlearn the self-defeating patterns of negative thinking and speaking.

 When we begin the day on a positive note, it makes the day and our recovery shine.

 The most important thing about positivity is that we can increase it by practicing it.
 Click To Tweet

 When you’re ready to tell us what it was like, what happened, and what it’s like now, consider a guest post.